-Under the terms of the award, one-seventh of the shares vest on July 15, 2005, with an additional one-seventh vesting on each of the five succeeding one-year anniversaries of the first vesting date through July 15, 2010 and an additional one-seventh vesting on January 15, 2011.
+Restricted Share Award.
+On January 10, 2005, New Valley's President and Chief Operating Officer, who also serves in the same positions with the Company, was awarded a restricted stock grant of 1,250,000 Common Shares pursuant to New Valley's 2000 Long-Term Incentive Plan.
+Under the terms of the award, one-seventh of the shares vested on July 15, 2005, with an additional one-seventh vesting on each of the five succeeding one-year anniversaries of the first vesting date through July 15, 2010 and an additional one-seventh vesting on January 15, 2011.
 In the event the President and Chief Operating Officer's employment with New Valley is terminated for any reason other than his death, his disability or a change of control of New Valley or Vector, any remaining balance of the shares not previously vested will be forfeited by him.
 Vector recorded deferred compensation of \$8,875 (\$3,152 net of income taxes and minority interests), representing the fair market value of the restricted shares on the date of the grant.
 The deferred compensation will be amortized over the vesting period as a charge to compensation expense.
-Vector recorded an expense of \$545 (\$194 net of income taxes and minority interests) associated with the grant in the first quarter of 2005.
-In addition, Vector recorded a decrease to its stockholders' equity of \$2,569, net of income taxes, associated with its decrease in ownership percentage of New Valley.
+Vector recorded an expense of \$620 (\$220 net of income taxes and minority interests) associated with the grant in the second quarter of 2005, and an expense of \$1,165 (\$414 net of income taxes and minority interests) for the six months ended June 30, 2005.
+In addition, Vector recorded on the date of grant a decrease to its stockholders' equity of \$2,569, net of income taxes, associated with its decrease in ownership percentage of New Valley.